Epidemiology, Human Genetics and Environmental Sciences

 Learn more and keep up to date with our 2019 online program launch here.

 Interested in UTHealth School of Public Health's online MPH in Epidemiology degree program?
-If so, please join us at our Virtual Open House on Tuesday, February 26, 2019 from 12-1 p.m.
+If so, please join us at our Virtual Open House on Wednesday, March 13, 2019 from 12-1 p.m.
 CST.
-Attendees will have the opportunity to learn more about the university, our online program and the admissions process from Mary Ann Smith, PhD, assistant dean of students and assistant professor of environmental and occupational health, and JR Bright, academic and admissions advisor.
+Attendees will have the opportunity to learn more about the university, our online program and the admissions process from Mary Ann Smith, PhD, assistant dean of students, and JR Bright, academic and admissions advisor.
 Register here.

 - Registration is FREE